 In a word, yes.
 You can eat fruit on the keto diet.
-Think of fruits more like a condiment or seasoning, as opposed to a main course or frequent snack.
+Think of fruits more like a condiment or seasoning, as opposed to the main course or frequent snack.

 For example, fruit can be a perfect addition to salads for more color and flavor, or you can make sugar-free, low-carb jams and preserves.

-You can enjoy fruits by themselves or try them in these awesome PerfectKeto recipes and smoothies:
+You can enjoy keto fruits by themselves or in these easy recipes and smoothies: